tombroomfield/tombroomfield.github.io/_posts/2015-02-17-active_record_or.md

 ---
 layout: post
-title: Ruby and related!
+title: The upcoming ActiveRecord or method will clean up your queries.
 ---

-##The upcoming ActiveRecord #or method will clean up your queries.

 ActiveRecord is, in my opinion, the best implementation of an ORM I have ever had the pleasure to work with.
 However, all to often I find myself having to drop into Arel or straight up SQL in order to get what I need.